darkaqua/darker-engine/README.md

 # darker-engine

-Lightweight functional library implementaton of the [Entity-Component-System](https://en.wikipedia.org/wiki/Entity_component_system) pattern with typescript.
+Lightweight functional library implementation of the [Entity-Component-System](https://en.wikipedia.org/wiki/Entity_component_system) pattern with typescript.

 ## How to start: